The skeletal muscle-specific proteome

 Proteins related to enzymatic activity expressed in the skeletal muscle

 Enzymatic activity is an important function in skeletal muscle physiology, which relates to various processes such as metabolism, glycogen storage and regeneration.
 Examples of three proteins implicated in enzymatic activities with selective expression in skeletal muscle include AMPD1, PYGM and ENO3.
 AMPD1 is an enzyme involved in the purine nucleotide cycle and plays a critical role in energy metabolism, while the enzyme PYGM is essential for carbohydrate metabolism and glycogenolysis.
 ENO3 is an isoenzyme suggested to play a role in muscle development and regeneration, with mutations associated with glycogen storage disease.

-Genes shared between the skeletal muscle and other tissues
+Gene expression shared between the skeletal muscle and other tissues

 Figure 2.
 An interactive network plot of the skeletal muscle enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of skeletal muscle enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 5 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.